Naming and renaming of a park or open space

 Requests to name/rename a park or park infrastructure

-A community member can submit an application to name or rename a park or infrastructure within a park in the following circumstances:
+A community member can submit an expression of interest to name or rename a park or infrastructure within a park in the following circumstances:

 Park naming criteria